Ebenezer22-AI/Eduwave-University/README.md

  https://eduwave-university-rgve.vercel.app/

 ## Features of the app
-The app has features like Dashboard, AI Tutors, Profile, Daily problems, Setting, Quiz and Schedule
+The app has features like:
+Dashboard:Courses and Planner
+AI Tutors and Profile
+Daily problems and Setting
+Quiz and Schedule

 **Prerequisites:**  Node.js